anhinga/2022-notes/Key features of DMMs/Linear streams.md

-Linear streams are data streams which one can combine with numerical coefficients.&#x20;
+**Linear streams are data streams which one can combine with numerical coefficients.**

 We tend to use real numbers, but other numerical coefficients can also be used (e.g. complex).